Updated Binding Technology

 These are the most expensive snowshoes we tested.
 If you choose to purchase the 5" add-on flotation tails, that will set you back another $60.
 Needless to say, this model is an investment.
 However, if accessing the backcountry regularly and safely is a priority for you, then this is a small price to pay for years of versatile, lightweight, and technical features.
 You could spend less on a more introductory shoe, but if you later outgrow its capabilities, you'll be stuck looking for a new pair and will have spent just as much if not more overall.
 The Lightning Ascent is one purchase that will float you through all of it, from packed trails to advanced mountaineering, for years to come.

-The Lightning Ascent performed strongly and consistently in all the categories that matter most for a technical snowshoe, securing its clear position on the Top Pick throne.
+The Lightning Ascent performed strongly and consistently in all the categories that matter most for a technical snowshoe, securing its clear position as Editors' Choice.
 It's the best choice for navigating variable backcountry terrain and steep icy slopes.
 Superb traction and stability in mixed conditions from ice to deep powder, a flexible and user-friendly binding system, the perfect width to allow women to walk normally and comfortably, and features like heel lifts for steep climbing are just some of the reasons we love this snowshoe and think you will too.

 No terrain was too advanced for the impressive Lightning.